ncagle/DNS-over-HTTPS/curl-meeting-2017.md

 ## Agenda

 See the separate [curl meet agenda](curl-meet-2017-agenda) page.
+Please also suggest *your* talk there.

-## Suggested topics
+## Organizers

-Some possible subjects could include...

- - libcurl internals, learn about the inside to increase your ability to debug and work on fixing libcurl
- - new protocols and upcoming technologies that people plan to implement support for in libcurl
- - discussion on current libcurl and we're going next: governance, core team, getting more devs, how to run the project
- - how to get more people involved in the project
- - what's coming beyond HTTP/2
- - will there ever be a libcurl v8 and what should it look like? (brain storm!)
- - curl quiz!
+Dan Fandrich and Daniel Stenberg pull the strings.

+If you want to help out, please subscribe to the list and volunteer.

 ## How much does it cost?